M90 motorway: Details

 Near to its northern terminus, the motorway splits into two branches.
 The construction of this three-way interchange required the removal of approximately 900000 m3 of material, which was mostly rock.
 The motorway bends through in an acute angle, on a compound curve partly of 520.8 m and partly of 694.5 m in its radius.
 One branch heads in a north-easterly direction, flowing into the A90 at its end, numbered junction 11 – this branch was formerly the M85 motorway, until the A85 was renumbered as A90.
 The other branch forms part of the western bypass of Perth, and meets the A9 at its end, numbered junction 12.
 The gradient is 4.57% uphill and 5.65% downhill on this section.
 The slip roads forming this branch merge with shared priority to allow HGVs (also known as Large Good Vehicles or Heavy Goods Vehicles) to maintain momentum on the steep upgrade.
 The Broxden to Muirmont slip road at the centre of the interchange has a radius of 136.4 m, necessitating maximum superelevation of 7%.

 The M90 forms part of the Euroroute E15 which runs from Inverness to Algeciras, however this is not signposted within the UK.

-Issues

-The M90 lacks hard shoulders for an 8 mi section.
-In this section there are emergency lay-bys (rest areas) at 1/4 mi intervals instead.

-The M90 here has another of the tightest corners on the UK motorway network, for which some traffic can be forced to slow down.
-The corner cuts through the northern side of the Ochil Hills and has a curve radius of 694.5 m.
-A recommended minimum of 914 m was standard at the time of construction.
-This corner also coincides with one of the steepest sections of the motorway, for which north-bound HGVs are sign-posted to stay in a low gear and often brake continuously through the turn.
-South-bound HGVs are normally substantially reduced in speed as they make the incline.